akquinet/nyc-taxi-streaming/README.md

 # Streaming Data Pipeline

-The purpose of this Application is to provide a streaming ETL pipeline implementing a Lambda architecture.
+The purpose of this Application is to provide a streaming ETL pipeline implementing a Kappa architecture.

 ## Requirements